akshayjshah/blog/posts/grpc-doesnt-need-trailers.md

 ## Are trailers necessary?

 Of course not!
-But I didn't write all this just to make unsupported assertions, so I'll directly address the two arguments above.
+But let's at least address the two arguments above.

 1. **Clients don't need trailers to detect dropped TCP connections.** In this argument, gRPC apologists claim that trailers help clients detect incomplete